 Comment

-Add applicable paragraphs from Instruction 17.34 (Copyright—Damages—Defendant’s Profits).
+In a multi-defendant case, this instruction may need to be tailored according to the defendant to whom it applies.
+Where there are multiple infringers of a copyright, all infringers are jointly and severally liable for the plaintiff’s actual damages, but each defendant is severally liable for the defendant’s own illegal profits.
+See Frank Music Corp. v.
+Metro-Goldwyn-Mayer, Inc., 772 F.2d 505, 519 (9th Cir.
+1985) (citations omitted).

+In the Ninth Circuit, the calculation of actual damages under the 1909 Copyright Act differed from that under the 1976 Copyright Act.
+The Ninth Circuit interpreted the 1909 Copyright Act as allowing recovery of only the higher of actual damages or infringer profits.
+This differed from other circuits, where recovery of both actual damages and the infringer’s profits was allowed.
+However, under the 1976 Copyright Act, Congress explicitly allowed recovery of both actual damages and the infringer’s profits.
+See Frank Music Corp., 772 F.2d at 512 & n.5.

 This instruction is based upon a jury instruction approved by the Ninth Circuit as “properly stat[ing] the law of damages in a copyright infringement suit” and “in line with our circuit’s caselaw.”
 Wall Data Inc. v.
 L.A.
 Cnty.
 Sheriff’s Dep’t, 447 F.3d 769, 787 (9th Cir.
 2006).
-The circuit has noted that actual damages may be “awarded in the form of lost profits” or may be awarded based on “hypothetical-license damages,” which are determined by “the amount a willing buyer would have been reasonably required to pay a willing seller at the time of the infringement for the actual use made by [the infringer] of the plaintiff’s work.”
-Oracle Corp. v.
+The circuit has noted that actual damages may be “awarded in the form of lost profits” or may be awarded based on “hypothetical-license damages,” Oracle Corp. v.
 SAP AG, 765 F.3d 1081, 1087 (9th Cir.
-2014); see also id. at 1088 (explaining that a rule disallowing “hypothetical-license damages . . . could operate unfairly, given the difficulty [the copyright owner] might face in meeting the burden of proof for lost profits and infringer’s profits” (citing On Davis v.
+2014), which are determined by “the amount a willing buyer would have been reasonably required to pay a willing seller at the time of the infringement for the actual use made by [the infringer] of the plaintiff’s work,” id. (alteration in original) (quoting Wall Data, 447 F.3d at 786).
+See also id. at 1088 (explaining that a rule disallowing “hypothetical-license damages . . . could operate unfairly, given the difficulty the [copyright owner] might face in meeting the burden of proof for lost profits and infringer’s profits” (citing On Davis v.
 The Gap, Inc., 246 F.3d 152, 166 (2d Cir.
-2001)). “[T]he market value approach is an objective, not a subjective, analysis.”
+2001)). “[T]he ‘market value approach is an objective, not a subjective, analysis.’”
 Jarvis v.
 K2 Inc., 486 F.3d 526, 534 (9th Cir.
 2007) (quoting Mackie v.
 Rieser, 296 F.3d 909, 917 (9th Cir.
 2002)).
 Therefore, “[e]xcessively speculative claims of damages are to be rejected.”
 Id.

 This instruction does not address whether the measures of actual damages (as either the plaintiff’s lost profits or the fair market value of the use illegally appropriated by the infringer) are mutually exclusive or additive, nor the danger of double recovery if both measures are presented to the jury.